Podcast: Etymology

 "Podcast" is a portmanteau of "iPod" and "broadcast".
 The earliest use of "podcasting" was traced to The Guardian columnist and BBC journalist Ben Hammersley, who coined it in early February 2004 while writing an article for The Guardian newspaper.
 The term was first used in the audioblogging community in September 2004, when Danny Gregoire introduced it in a message to the iPodder-dev mailing list, from where it was adopted by podcaster Adam Curry.
 Despite the etymology, the content can be accessed using any computer or similar device that can play media files.
 The term "podcast" predates Apple's addition of podcasting features to the iPod and the iTunes software.

 History

+Salespoint was a sales training program created in 1965 by Frank Siedel and his scriptwriting firm, Storycraft, for the Westinghouse Electric Corporation Large Rotating Apparatus Division.
+Using Philips compact cassette tape recorders — then a new technology designed and marketed for portable voice dictation and business note-taking — Storycraft produced 60-minute audio programs that salespeople could listen to in their cars.
+The program ran for at least ten years.
+Its mobility, direct delivery to listeners, and inventive use of new technology make Salespoint an early ancestor of the modern podcast.

 In September 2000, early MP3 player manufacturer i2Go offered a service called MyAudio2Go.com which allowed users to download news stories for listening on a PC or MP3 player.
 The service was available for about a year until i2Go's demise in 2001.

 In October 2000, the concept of attaching sound and video files in RSS feeds was proposed in a draft by Tristan Louis.
 The idea was implemented by Dave Winer, a software developer and an author of the RSS format.